-Logan University Research Day is a day set aside for students and faculty to share their research work over the past year with the Logan community.
+Logan University Research Day is a day set aside annually for students and faculty to share their research work over the past year with the Logan community.
 This day may include the sharing of posters, speakers and interactive sessions.

 Refreshments will be served throughout the event and any community member is welcome to attend, browse and ask questions.
 The event is free of charge and is meant to highlight the wonderful work our faculty and students do to advance their professions.
-Abstracts are published in the Research Day Abstract Book and are available for download on our website.
+Abstracts are published in the Research Day

+Abstract Book and are available for download on our website.
 A small award is given for the best student and best faculty presentation as decided upon by a panel of judges.
-This is an annual event with the inaugural event occurring in 2017-2018.